 5. (Optional, in case the signup is part of a deposit) - Sign the instant payment.

-You can contact our Consumer Support through our contact form.
+You can contact our Consumer Support by sending a request through our contact form.

 We take complaints seriously.
 Trustly follows the Swedish Financial Supervisory Authority’s general guidelines on complaints management (FFFS 2002:23) and handles complaints in accordance with existing regulations.